marekandreas/elpa/USERS_GUIDE.md

 ## Users guide for the *ELPA* library ##

 This document provides the guide for using the *ELPA* library with the new API (API version 20170403 or higher).
-Please do understand that this release deprecated the old, legacy interface API!
 If you want to use the deprecated legacy API (we strongly recommend against this), please use the ELPA release 2019.05.002 or older.